 - As it is a highly regulated activity, it guarantees a high degree of legal security for investors.

-- The assets of the CITS, being made up of multiple investors, allow access to certain financial assets with reduced operating and investment costs.
+- The assets of the UCITS, as they belong to multiple investors, allow access to certain financial assets with reduced operating and investment costs.

 - It is a highly liquid and flexible asset, allowing investors to invest or divest their shares whenever they wish.